JustinGOSSES/wellio.js/README.md

 ## Purpose
  There currently isn't any .las -> JSON parser that I was able to find.
 There is <a href="https://lasio.readthedocs.io/en/latest/">lasio</a> and <a href="https://github.com/agile-geoscience/welly">welly</a> for python, but nothing to ingest las files in JavaScript.
 Wellio.js is an attempt to fill that gap, so I can build other stuff.
 This script will have two functions.
 The first function converts a .las file into a json format file.
 They second function (not yet written) will do the inverse.
 Once you have well data as JSON, many other JavaScript-based things as possible.
 I'll try to keep those other things separate, except as demos for Wellio.

+## Does this upload my well logs to your server?
+Nope, it only loads to your browser's memory and then your browser forgets it when you close the tab.

+## Can I see the demo right now?
+Yes, go to <a href="https://raw.githubusercontent.com/JustinGOSSES/wellio.js/master/assets/00-01-01-073-05W5-0.LAS">this</a> file.
+The link will take you to a raw version of a LAS file for well UWI 00-01-01-073-05W5-0.
+You should see the text of a LAS file in your browser window.
+Save as a LAS file to your local computer.
+Now, open the demo page running on github <a href="https://justingosses.github.io/wellio.js/">here</a>.
+Click the button to load the open a file loader and load the LAS file you just saved to your computer.

+## What are the files other than wellio.js
+Things for the demo.
+Specifically, opening up index.html in a browser should let you experiment. <a href="https://github.com/agile-geoscience/g3">G3.js</a> is used to draw a plot of a GR log.
+You can see what the LAS converted to JSON looks like using your browser's console window.

+## Where To Get Open-Source Well Logs in .LAS format?
+You can use the file upload button to load into your browsers memory any LAS files from your local computer.
+I've also included a few well logs in the /assets/ folder of this repo from the electronic data file below.

+Electronic data (including well logs, tops, etc.) for Athabasca Oil Sands Data McMurray/Wabiskaw Oil Sands Deposit <a href="http://ags.aer.ca/publications/SPE_006.html">http://ags.aer.ca/publications/SPE_006.html Data is also in the repo folder: SPE_006_originalData</a>

+Report for Athabasca Oil Sands Data McMurray/Wabiskaw Oil Sands Deposit <a href="http://ags.aer.ca/document/OFR/OFR_1994_14.PDF">http://ags.aer.ca/document/OFR/OFR_1994_14.PDF</a>

 ### Why Bother, Geologists Use Python
 While trying to build a machine-learning approach to mimic specific geologist's stratigraphic surface picking, I concluded I was limited by the number and quality of my input features.